Controlling a Symbol's Bounding Box

 - For many symbol categories, including furnishings and fixtures, the origin is located at the bottom, back, center point of the symbol.

-- Next, return to the 3D tab of the Symbol Specification dialog.
+- Next, return to the 3D panel of the Symbol Specification dialog.

-- Under Symbol Name, let's update this information to reflect the changes that we have made to the symbol.
+- Under Symbol Name, update this information to reflect the changes that you have made to the symbol.

-- For the purposes of this example, we changed the symbol's name to Standard Toilet - 20" setback.
+- For the purposes of this example, change the symbol's name to Standard Toilet - 20" setback.

 - Click OK to apply these changes.

-Now we can add our modified symbol to the User Catalog in our Library Browser.
+Now you can add the modified symbol to the User Catalog in the Library Browser.